paulross/PyCppContainers/docs/sphinx/source/performance/performance_roundtrip.rst

 Round-trip Python to C++ and back to Python
 =================================================

+TODO: WIP whe have removed // 2 from the container size test.

 Python Objects
 ------------------------------------------------

-This shows the perfromance of converting a Python single object to its C++ equivalent and back again.
+This shows the performance of converting a Python single object to its C++ equivalent and back again.

 Python Bytes
 ^^^^^^^^^^^^^^